 Another volcanic island in the Cyclades, Milos is earning itself a reputation as a holiday hotspot with international tourists, although its turquoise water and rocky hills have been popular with locals for years.
 Also known as ‘the Island of Colours’ Milos is relatively quiet, compared with its bigger neighbours – and will be especially quiet following the impact of COVID-19 on the travel industry – so stop by soon to enjoy its unspoilt landscape.

-How to get to Milos: Part of Milos' charm is its unspoilt nature, so it only makes sense that its airport is teeny tiny.
-Sadly there are no direct flights from the UK, so the best option is to fly to Athens, then hop aboard a ferry from Piraeus.
+How to get to Milos: Part of Milos’ charm is its unspoilt nature, so it makes sense that its airport is pretty small.
+Sadly, there are no direct flights from the UK, so the best option is to fly to Athens, then hop aboard a ferry from Piraeus.

 Moving over to the Dodecanese islands, Kos is the third largest in this group, after Rhodes and Karpathos.
 The birthplace of Hippocrates, the father of modern medicine, why not see where he trained, the Asklepeion?
 Lazy beach days are best enjoyed down on the south-west coast; head to Kefalos for the best selection of sandy spots to throw your towel down on.

 How to get to Crete: Direct flights are available to Crete from over 10 major cities, including Edinburgh, Manchester, London and Birmingham.
 Keep an eye on our list of flight change and cancellation policies to check latest route information.

-Possibly the greenest island in the Cyclades, Naxos's incredible natural beauty has earned its reputation as the Hawaii of Greece.
-Almost 100km of white beaches are lapped by incredibly clear waters, the perfect spot to get down on one knee perhaps?
+Possibly the greenest island in the Cyclades, Naxos’s incredible natural beauty has earned its reputation as the Hawaii of Greece.
+Almost 100km of white sandy beaches are lapped by incredibly clear waters, the perfect spot to get down on one knee perhaps?
 Do like Dionysus, the Greek god of wine, and find yourself a maiden to marry on Naxos, or take your own beach goddess there for a romantic retreat.